xudanni0927/xudanni0927.github.io/_publications/2026-rw-post.md

 Xu, D., Fan, S., Cheng, H., & Kankanhalli, M. (2026).
 RW-Post: Auditable Evidence-Grounded Multimodal Fact-Checking in the Wild.
-Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR).
+Proceedings of the CVPR 2026 Workshop on
+From Perception to Persuasion:
+Challenges and Advances in Misinformation Detection in Society (PP-MisDet).